VinayKumarNC2019/DevOpsProject1/README.md

           ./ngrok http 80

-Step 8:   Start working on new features, Developer creates new branch from the master dev1. (checkout to dev1)
+Step 8:   Start working on new features, Developer creates new branch dev1 from the master. (checkout to dev1)

-           git checkout -b dev1
+           git checkout -b dev1  # This command both creates the branch and switches to dev1 branch

 Step 9:   Add additional code and commit.